 It uses the financial information provided in Tables 7 and 8 of the Planning Obligations SPD and provides worked examples for clarity.

 You can download the Open Space Planning Advice Note.

 This advice note summarises the demand for self-build and custom build homes.
 It provides up-to-date information on the size of homes applicants want, and their incomes and savings.

 It includes demand for different types of property and basic affordability analysis.
-We will update the information in this advice note quarterly.
+We will update the information in this advice note annually.

 You can download the Self-Build and Custom Build: Planning Advice Note.

 This advice note summarises the need for specialist residential accommodation we have identified when preparing a new Chelmsford Housing Strategy.